Submission Deadline: September 20, 2017

 - Supporting Letters: No more than three supporting letters from persons qualified to comment upon the significance of the specific achievements of the candidate (no more than 1 page each in separate PDF format);

 - Supporting Material: Documents illustrating or describing the candidate’s achievements (not to exceed a total of 20, 8.5x11 pages, in PDF format).

 Selection & Presentation

 The ACSA Awards Committee shall recommend to the ACSA board for approval no more than five individuals for this award per year.
 The committee, in any year, may choose not to bestow the Distinguished Professor Award.
 Nominations for the Distinguished Professor Award will remain active in consideration for three years and suggested updates in subsequent years (specifically the résumé).
-A medallion and certificate shall be presented by the ACSA president during the ACSA Annual Meeting.
+A medallion and certificate shall be presented by the ACSA president during the ACSA Annual Meeting and the recipient will have the opportunity to make a presentation about their work.
 The recipient may use the title “ACSA Distinguished Professor, DPACSA” in perpetuity.

 + Past Recipients